JahsiasWhite/DigitalLibraryCaptivePortalNoSD/README.md

 This project is a digital library [captive portal](https://en.wikipedia.org/wiki/Captive_portal) using an ESP32 microcontroller.
 It sets up a WiFi access point and serves a web page with various digital content, including books, images, and audio.

+NOTE: This implementation assumes the ESP32 does not have an SD card and is not partitioned.
+Therefore, all data is stored directly in the flash memory and served from there.

 ![example](example.png)

 ## Setup